20 Different Types of Maple Trees (With Pictures)

 14. Coral Bark Maple (Acer palmatum Sango-kaku)

 The Coral Bark Maple is appropriately named because it puts on a show the entire year.
-Its plant hardiness zone range of 5–8 makes it easy to enjoy the colors in a lot of places.
+Its plant hardiness zone range of 5–8 makes it easy to enjoy the colors in many places.
 While its name implies a salmon hue, it shines in its golden palette instead.
 The theme continues through its foliage and bark.
 This maple will find an excellent spot as a focal point.

 15. Black Maple (Acer nigrum)